zestia/glide/README.md

-# Glide
+# Glide.js

-Glide is as a simple lightweight mobile framework built with Backbone in mind.
+Glide.js is as a simple lightweight mobile framework built with Backbone in mind.
 Take a look at the demo on your device:

 [View Demo](http://glide.zestia.com)

 ## Getting Started

-### Using Glide
+### Using Glide.js

 This guide will take you through some steps to get started.
-Further down we cover how to use Glide with backbone.js.
+Further down we cover how to use Glide.js with backbone.js.
 Feedback welcome [@hallodom](https://twitter.com/hallodom)

 ### Features